wbierbower/fauxgeo/README.rst

         :alt: Documentation Status

-A python library that generates fake geospatial data
+A python library that generates simple rasters and vectors.
+The primary purpose for this library is to serve as an aid in testing geoprocessing functions.

 * Free software: BSD license
 * Documentation: https://fauxgeodata.readthedocs.org.